The Story of Elton John’s Close-to-Classic ‘Caribou’

 By contrast, Elton John and his seasoned touring band had a little more than a week to complete all the tracks for the Caribou album.
 Recorded in January 1974, just before the boys were embarking on a tour of Japan, producer Gus Dudgeon spent some time adding backing vocals and additional instrumentation before the album’s release in late June 1974.
 It quickly shot to No. 1 in both the U.S. and the U.K.

 But is it a classic?
 Hard to say.
 It’s definitely sandwiched between two undisputed masterpieces, Goodbye Yellow Brick Road and Captain Fantastic and the Brown Dirt Cowboy.
-Compared to those epics – the former a double album full of hits and legendary deep cuts, the latter a song cycle chronicling John and lyricist Bernie Taupin‘s long strange trip into superstardom – most albums probably wouldn’t measure up.
+Compared to those epics – the former a double album full of hits and legendary deep cuts, the latter a song cycle chronicling John and lyricist Bernie Taupin‘s trip into superstardom – most albums probably wouldn’t measure up.

 Two of the tracks from Caribou have gone on to become signature songs.
 The opening cut, “The Bitch Is Back,” is a staple of John’s live act and classic rock radio.
 It’s become sonic wallpaper, but give it a closer listen next time it stumbles into view; the Tower of Power horns kill and Davey Johnstone’s guitar is still so fresh and so clean.